sebsacuna/MusiJ/Readme.md

 [![JMUSICAL VIDEO TUTORIAL](https://i.imgur.com/45ExO8b.png)](https://www.youtube.com/watch?v=CsJHqSQb11E "JMUSICAL VIDEO TUTORIAL")

-The data used and parameters can be found in the folder 'data'
+The data used and parameters can be found in the folder `data .

 ## How to install